-Students are financially responsible for all office visits, laboratory tests, x-rays, prescriptions, follow-up visits, hospitalization, special referrals to medical facilities and/or specialists, and any costs associated with transportation.
-Students should have insurance information and their driver's license/student ID available when visiting any medical facility.
+Students are financially responsible for all office visits, laboratory tests, x-rays, prescriptions, follow-up visits, hospitalization, special referrals to medical facilities and/or specialists, and any costs

 Transportation

 Students are encouraged to use their personal vehicles whenever possible.
 Columbia College students and employees can ride the COMET for free by showing their ID card.
 Learn more about how to Catch the Comet buses at http://catchthecometsc.gov/fare-info/.
 Resident students needing transportation after business hours should contact a local rideshare company like Lyft and Uber or a cab company; we suggest Capitol City Cab, Checker Yellow Cab, or Blue Ribbon Taxi.
 Emergency Medical Services will be summoned by CCPD, if needed.